 I don’t mean to toot my own horn but…This is the best vegan lentil loaf ever! lol Using stables like protein packed lentils and your favorite vegan crumbles makes this vegan lentil loaf just as good (if not better) than the classic version!

 Editor’s Note: This recipe has been updated.
 Old pictures of original post are below.

-You have a lot of what I call “vegan puriest” who turn their noses up at “meat” substitutes (technically meat is NOT synonymous with animal flesh but that is an entire different topic).
-Now I am a huge advocate of making the majority of your diet plant based whole foods.
-With that being said the occasional vegan substitutes can have their place in one’s vegan diet in the following ways:
+The fact that I am using meat crumbles in this vegan lentil loaf will alert the vegan police for sure. lol You have a lot of what I call “vegan puriest” who turn their noses up at “meat” substitutes (technically meat is NOT synonymous with animal flesh but that is an entire different topic).
+I am a huge advocate of making the majority of your diet plant based whole foods.
+However, the occasional vegan substitutes can have their place in one’s vegan diet in the following ways:

 - they can help one transition away from animal flesh